• Skip to primary navigation

 Add Toppings!

 If you really want to get fancy, you can add other toppings to this recipe as well!
-My favorite topping combination is S’mores Brownies!
-You can also use caramel, chocolate sauce, etc. Now I’ve got a Matcha brownie that’s going to capture your attention with its bright green color!
+My favorite topping combination is S’mores Brownies (with marshmallows, graham crackers, etc), but you can also use caramel, chocolate sauce, etc.

 Did you like this Fudgy Brownie Recipe from the Foreign Fork?
 Don’t forget to share a comment on the post letting me know what you thought.
 And take a photo to share on Facebook or Instagram with the hashtag #TheForeignFork and tag @TheForeignFork.
 I can’t wait to see your creations!